lamoculoportugues/lamoculoportugues/README.md

 I spend my majority sitting in ch area or near spawn

-Anyone can interact with me, I always love company.
+Please interact!
+I am very friendly.
 If I dont respond or suddenly leave that means I'm afk

 Please be respectful, I do not care if we are close friends.
-I am tired most of the time and don’t have the energy to deal with bullshit, if I am uncomfortable I will simply just block/not respond.
+I'm not the most energetic and don’t feel like dealing with the disrespect, but I will still not allow myself to be belittled.
+If I am uncomfortable I will simply just leave/block/not respond so don't be surprised if I come off as rude